 Tensile Strength

 Tensile strength is used when the part is stretched or compressed (some materials may have a different strength in tension versus compression).
-When you’re looking at permanent deformation, like bending but not breaking, that’s called Yield Strength.
-When you’re looking at going past bending all the way to breaking, that’s called Ultimate Strength.
+When you’re looking at plastic deformation, that’s permanently deforming but not breaking, that’s called Yield Strength.
+When you’re looking at going past deforming the part all the way to breaking, that’s called Ultimate Strength.

 Shear Strength